risk-first/website/risks/Communication-Risk.md

 But people are not all-knowing oracles.
 We rely on our _senses_ to improve our [Internal Models](../thinking/Glossary.md#Internal-Model) of the world.
 There is [Communication Risk](Communication-Risk.md) here - we might overlook something vital (like an on-coming truck) or mistake something someone says (like "Don't cut the green wire").

+So, we are going to go on a journey discovering Communication Risk, covering:

+- A look at the four different _stages_ of communication and examples of each in the world of computing.
+- Breaking down Communication Risk as it affects each stage, discussing the types of risks present for each one.
+- The many problems faced in product marketing.
+- Communication protocols and how they relate to the concept of _abstraction_ and it's associated [Invisibility Risk](#invisibility-risk).

 ## A Model Of Communication

 ![Shannon's Communication Model](../images/generated/risks/communication/communication_1.png)